 For iPad, Mac and iPhone.
-You can download a free sample from the iBooks Store.
+Download a free sample.

 “Beautifully put together and illustrated with great examples throughout – highly recommended.”